Global Reporting Initiative Standard Disclosures

 Board Structure & Responsibilities

 Our Board of Director Committees and Charters guide decision-making on a variety of issues.
-Learn more about each Committee and Charter:
+Learn more about each committee and charter:

 - Corporate Development and Finance Committee: Provides Board oversight of the company’s finances, dividends, investments, strategic planning, etc.

-- Executive Committee: Acts on behalf of the Board in the intervals between meetings of the Board.
+- Executive Committee: Acts on behalf of the Board in the intervals between meetings of the full Board.

 For more details, including a full list of individual Board members and their professional experience, visit our Corporate Governance website.

-Through a formal survey or other appropriate means, the Corporate Governance and Nominating Committee leads the Board through an annual self-evaluation process to determine whether it and its Committees are functioning optimally.
+Through a formal survey or other appropriate means, the Corporate Governance and Nominating Committee leads the Board through an annual self-evaluation process to determine whether it and its committees are functioning optimally.